OctopusDeploy/docs/src/pages/docs/insights/space-level-insights.md

 ## Permissions

 Permissions are available to help you manage access to Insights reports.
 You can limit your team's ability to view, edit, delete and create Insights reports by customizing the roles.
-During the EAP period, the whole feature may be disabled via the **Configuration ➜ Features** page.

 :::div{.warning}
 By creating a report, permission to view the aggregated data is granted to anyone with the `InsightsReportView` permission.
 Someone who has restricted view permissions will be able to see the aggregated data but not the name of the object.